ukparliament/ontologies/procedure/meta/editor/data-graphs/instance-data/data-loading.md

 			FROM procedure.procedure
 			WHERE (
 				startdate IS NOT NULL
-				AND
+				OR
-				startdate IS NOT NULL
+				enddate IS NOT NULL
 			)
 		)
 		TO '/Users/smethurstm/Documents/ontologies/procedure/meta/editor/data-graphs/instance-data/dumps/procedure-availability.csv' DELIMITER ',' CSV HEADER;